 Smelting technology in ancient Crete allowed for the refining of precious metals such as gold, silver, bronze, and gold-plated bronze.
 Semi-precious stones were used such as rock crystal, carnelian, garnet, lapis lazuli, obsidian, and red, green, and yellow jasper.

-Gold was the most prized material and was beaten, engraved, embossed, moulded, and punched, sometimes with stamps.
+Gold was the most prized material and was beaten, engraved, embossed, molded, and punched, sometimes with stamps.
 Pieces were attached to the main piece using a mixture of glue and copper salt which, when heated, transformed into pure copper, soldering the two pieces together.

 The Minoan Legacy